 All other fields can be to the left or right of the “freeze” line.
 Locked fields are to the left; unlocked field are to the right of the line.

-When you Lock a field currently to the right, it is moved to the immediate left of the line.
+When you Lock a field that is currently to the right, it is moved to the immediate left of the line.

-When you Unlock a field currently to the left, it is moved to the immediate right of the line.
+When you Unlock a field that is currently to the left, it is moved to the immediate right of the line, NOT necessarily to its original position.
+However, you can move it to its original position simply by clicking and dragging the column header.

 Dragging and Filling Value Cells